adamhatton/quizle/README.md

 When working on each User Story, I broke them down into Tasks to identify the technical work required to implement the story.
 This helped keep the development focussed as well as ensuring I didn't miss any technical elements.

-I have provided an example of the tasks for a User Story below, the full list for each user story can be seen in the associated excel document, on the tab named 'User Story AC': TO INPUT
+I have provided an example of the tasks for a User Story below, the full list for each user story can be seen on the project board by accessing the user stories themselves: https://github.com/users/adamhatton/projects/4.

 **Authentication - Sign up: As a site user I can create a new account so that I can access all the features for signed up users**
 - Install axios and add axios defaults